Type 1 diabetes (T1D)

 T1D (formerly known as juvenile-onset diabetes) is an absolute insulin deficiency caused by autoimmune destruction of insulin-producing β cells in the pancreas.
 Around 5-10% of diabetic cases are T1D, usually affecting children (0-14 years) and young adults (15-19 years), causing severe blood sugar fluctuations that require lifelong insulin treatment to survive.

-Currently T1D cannot be prevented, but there is ongoing research to control the environmental factors that trigger the body’s autoimmune destruction of insulin-producing cells.
+Currently T1D cannot be prevented, but research is ongoing to control the environmental factors that trigger the body’s autoimmune destruction of insulin-producing cells.

-T1D is acute with the primary clinical signs being ketoacidosis and hypergylcaemia, and other symptoms including frequent urination, increased thirst, increased appetite, fatigue, weight loss, lack of concentration, slow-healing wounds and recurrent infections.
-Other symptoms may include tingling or numbness in the hands or feet, blurred vision, and vomiting and stomach pain if ketoacidotic.
+T1D is acute with the primary clinical signs being ketoacidosis and hypergylcaemia, with symptoms including frequent urination, increased thirst, increased appetite, fatigue, weight loss, lack of concentration, slow-healing wounds and recurrent infections.
+Other symptoms may include tingling or numbness in hands of feet, blurred vision, and vomiting and stomach pain if ketoacidotic.

-Chronic hyperglycaemia damages capillaries and small blood vessels in multiple tissues and organs, leading to severe secondary diabetes complications including cardiovascular disease, neuropathy, retinopathy, nephropathy (leading to kidney failure) and strokes that are irreversible, which result in increased morbidity and mortality.
-Importantly, quality of life is significantly decreased, and people with T1D have a reduced life expectancy by 20 years on average.
+Chronic hyperglycaemia damages capillaries and small blood vessels in multiple tissues and organs, leading to severe secondary diabetes complications including cardiovascular disease, neuropathy, retinopathy (kidney failure) and strokes that are irreversible, leading to increased morbidity and mortality.
+Importantly, in addition to quality of life significantly decreased, T1D people’s life expectancy is reduced on average by 20 years.